 In this portrait, Countess Bucquoi sits in a relaxed pose, in front of a romantic backdrop of mountain scenery.
 With a hint of a smile on her face, she gazes confidently at the viewer, appearing as a woman of poise and intelligence.
 Her youthful skin and large eyes make her appear much younger than her 47 years.
-The artist may have omitted the countess's blemishes and facial lines, or made her eyes larger than life.
+The artist may have omitted the countess' blemishes and facial lines, or made her eyes larger than life.
 She has also placed a great emphasis on naturalness, an attempt to capture a spontaneous quality in her pose.
 The countess appears relaxed and natural, with one arm leaning against the rock behind her, the upraised hand casually touching her lace bodice.
 The other hand gracefully rests on her lap.

-Vigée-Le Brun's ability to strike a delicate balance between naturalism and flattery contributed largely to her success as a portraitist.
+Vigée Le Brun's ability to strike a delicate balance between naturalism and flattery contributed largely to her success as a portraitist.
+Vigée Le Brun's ability to strike a delicate balance between naturalism and flattery contributed largely to her success as a portraitist.
 In this portrait, the artist has carefully orchestrated various components to glamorize the sitter.
-Vigée-Le Brun had a flair for costume and drapery and introduced her own taste in simplicity to her subjects.
+Vigée Le Brun had a flair for costume and drapery and introduced her own taste in simplicity to her subjects.
 She arranged their poses, attire, and hair, often embellishing them with sashes and scarves.
 Here the countess is wearing a style of dress called a robe anglaise, which is typical of the more relaxed fashion of the day, lacking fancy ruffles, braids, and trimmings of earlier styles.
 The skirt of shimmering silk satin falls in soft pleats and is held at the waist by an orange tasseled sash tied gracefully in a bow at her back.
 The countess probably wears a bustle pad (a pad worn at the back of a woman's dress to increase the fullness of her skirt) underneath the moderately full skirt.
 A fichu (scarf) made of cotton or linen and lace covers the low neck of her dress.
 A light woolen red shawl decorated with gold embroidery, a fashionable accessory of the time, drapes gracefully around her shoulders.
-The sash and shawl, supplied by Vigée-Le Brun, appear in some of her other portraits, draping and adorning her subjects in a variety of ways.
+The sash and shawl, supplied by Vigée Le Brun, appear in some of her other portraits, draping and adorning her subjects in a variety of ways.

-In her portrait, Countess Bucquoi wears a knotted cap of silk or satin resembling the turban-like bonnets à la Turque of the day.
+In her portrait, Countess Bucquoi wears a knotted cap of silk or satin resembling the turban-like bonnets à la Turque [buh-nay-a-la-turk] of the day.
 Hats, an important part of a woman's attire, came in widely diverse and inventive styles.
 The artist probably arranged the countess's relaxed cap on her head as well as the hairstyle of soft curls falling on her shoulders, a mode far different from the formal poufs and piled up masses of powdered hair fashionable in earlier periods.

 The countess is shown against a backdrop of natural grandeur, resting on a bluff overlooking wooded mountains, deep ravines, and cascading waterfalls.
 The setting recalls the scenery along the Danube River where the artist painted a number of landscapes.
 The countess would not have actually sat for her portrait in such a setting but, rather, in the artist's studio.
-Just as the photographer Van DerZee used props and backdrops to associate his subjects with domestic comfort and harmony, Vigée-Le Brun suggests in this painting a woman communing with nature.

 While the background may not be an accurate rendering of a specific place, it provides a picturesque setting for the countess, enhancing her charm and beauty.